Understanding Affordability Options

-Our Medicare Resource Guide provides important information for your patients to consider as they select their insurance coverage.
+Our Medicare Resource Guide provides important information for your patients to consider as they select their health plan coverage.

 This guide can help patients understand how the Medicare Part D Low-Income Subsidy (LIS) program may be able to help them afford the out-of-pocket costs usually associated with Medicare Part D Prescription Drug Plans (PDPs).

 STELARA® (ustekinumab) is indicated for the treatment of adult patients with active psoriatic arthritis.
 STELARA® can be used alone or in combination with methotrexate (MTX).